History at the Movies

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-In this course, we will ask the big questions of history.
-What forces drive change in politics, society, and culture?
-Is it possible to get inside the heads of people who lived centuries ago?
-How can we explain unspeakable acts of evil like the Holocaust?
+In this course, we will use film as a way to grapple with big questions.
+What is history?
+Who are its heroes and villains, and how do we know the difference?
+What do the stories we tell about the past say about the present?
+Can stories help us deal with traumatic aspects of our past such as war, genocide, and slavery?
 We will seek answers to these questions by watching and discussing an array of different films that use and represent the past.
-We will consider why historical films remain popular, how movies can be seen as historical documents from the time they were produced, and how films can enhance our understanding of the past in ways that written history cannot.
-Films treating similar historical moments and phenomena will be juxtaposed to explore the potential of different filmmaking techniques to reveal distinctive insights about the past.
-In addition to watching the films themselves, we will also read historians’ analyses of particular movies as well as more general explorations of historical films as a genre.
+We will consider why historical films remain popular, how movies can be seen as historical documents from the time they were produced, and how films can immerse us in the experience of the past in ways that written history cannot.
+Films treating similar historical moments and phenomena will be juxtaposed to explore different filmmaking techniques and draw attention to the politics of different modes of representation.
+In addition to watching the films themselves, we will read historians’ analyses of particular movies and more general explorations of historical films as a genre.

 By the end of the course, students will be able to:

-• Analyze historical films with an eye to exploring the ‘arguments’ and theories of history that film can offer
+• Analyze the ‘arguments’ and theories of history that films offer

 A familiarity with American and European history would be useful but is not required.
 No background in film studies is necessary.